H&BR Class F1

 The H&BR Class F1 (LNER Class N11) was a class of 0-6-2T steam locomotives of the Hull and Barnsley Railway.
 The locomotives were part of a batch built by Kitson and Company for the Lancashire, Derbyshire and East Coast Railway (LD&ECR), but the order was cancelled because the LD&ECR was unable to pay for them.

 Equipment

 The locomotives had domed boilers and square-topped cabs and were fitted with vacuum brakes.

 Use

 They were used for banking, goods trains and passenger trains.
 When the H&BR Class A locomotives were introduced for coal trains, the F1s were displaced to shunting duties.

 Withdrawal

-All were withdrawn and scrapped between 1943 and 1946.
+All were withdrawn and scrapped by the London and North Eastern Railway between 1943 and 1946.
+None have been preserved.